 Everyone has already heard of drug addiction.
 And gambling addiction.
 And sex addiction.
+For which they go to rehab centers like https://www.aristarecovery.com/ as well as others, to get the help they need.
 But lesser-known habits might deal with newer technological institutions.
 There are, quite literally, social media and gaming addictions.
 And though they might not necessarily be harmful in the same way as the other dependencies are, they can still rapidly derail a person’s life.

 When thinking about the correlation between gaming specifically and addiction, think of it from a marketing standpoint, a chemical perspective, and a self-evaluation of where you draw your own lines.
 Beyond that, consider that generational differences in culture can alter how you view this topic as well.